huggingface/dataset-viewer/libs/libcommon/README.md

 # libcommon

-A Python library with common code (configuration, utils, logger, exceptions) used by the services and the workers
+A Python library with common code (configuration, utils, logging, exceptions) used by the services and the workers

 ## Configuration